IvanSeagull/IvanSeagull/README.md

 <br/>
 <h2>About me:</h2>
 <h4>
 I am an ordinary guy from Moscow who is keen on programming and creating something new.
-I am far from the best in this business.
+I am at the beginning of my professional way.
 But I am very stubborn and assiduous.
 </h4>
 <br/>